J1149/j1149.github.io/developers/pai_core_apis/add_node.md

 Try connecting to the following node.

 ```
-PAI-cli -testnet addnode 192.0.2.113:18333 onetry
+paicoin-cli -testnet addnode 192.0.2.113:18333 onetry
 ```

-Result (no output from `PAI-cli` because result is set to `null`).
+Result (no output from `paicoin-cli` because result is set to `null`).

 *See also*